oldlaptop/tkrunner/README.md

 Start the spreadsheet program
 **abs**
-(found in the OpenBSD package of the same name), whose name clashes with the mathfunc(n) command
+(once found in an OpenBSD package of the same name), whose name clashed with the mathfunc(n) command
 **abs**